thlorenz/valuepack/README.md

   `valuepack-mine-npm/data`)
 - `VALUEPACK_DB` the path at which the leveldb data is stored (defaults to `valuepack-mine-npm/store/valuepack.db`)

+### fetching data initializing the data store

+An init script is provided that fetches all needed data from npm and stores it as json and in a leveldb database at `~/.valuepack`.

+Do one of the following:

+`npm run init`
+or
+`cd scripts && ./init.sh`

 ### rebuild script

 In order to store all data in leveldb, please run: